Last modified: April 27, 2026

 | 5.
 Client reads response |

-A request includes a start-line, zero or more headers, and an optional body.
-The start-line contains the HTTP method, the target resource, and the HTTP version.
-Here is the general layout:
+An HTTP request includes a start-line, zero or more headers, and an optional message body.
+The start-line tells the server what action the client wants to perform and which resource is being targeted.

 Method SP Request-URI SP HTTP-Version CRLF